phrh/PredRAD/README.md

 - **pattern_for_genome.sh**.
-This shell script will search all the restriction sites from the input file (patternfilename) in every genome from the input file (genomefilename.
-As a result this scripts creates :
+This shell script will search all the restriction sites from the input file (patternfilename) in every genome from the input file (genomefilename).
+As a result this scripts creates

 	The input arguments are are:
 	- genomefilename: name of file with table with two columns (1) species code and (2) link to whole genome fasta file